-The analysis in Section 4 showed that frequent re-keying of a block cipher based mode is a suitable approach to construct a memory encryption and authentication scheme with first-order DPA security from unprotected cryptographic primitives.
-However, one major requirement in Section 2 is to provide fast random access in memory, which is not provided by present re-keying based encryption schemes.
+The analysis in Section 4 showed that frequent rekeying of a block cipher based mode is a suitable approach to construct a memory encryption and authentication scheme with first-order DPA security from unprotected cryptographic primitives.
+However, one major requirement in Section 2 is to provide fast random access in memory, but random access is not a feature of present re-keying based encryption schemes.